 Bankruptcy is a process governed by federal law that helps individuals and businesses who have encountered difficulties in paying their financial obligations and debts.
-For consumers, there are primarily two types of bankruptcy: Chapter 7 and Chapter 13.
+For consumers, there are primarily two types of bankruptcy: Chapter 7 bankruptcy and Chapter 13 bankruptcy.

 There may be many reasons why you may decide to file for bankruptcy relief.
 The most common way that bankruptcy helps is by eliminating overwhelming unsecured debt.
 Medical debt, credit cards, personal loans, and old utility bills are examples of unsecured debt.
 Medical bills may have been piling up.
 Credit card bills (and their outrageous interest rates) may have become too arduous to pay off.
 Perhaps you are trying to keep your house or car.

 The rules that apply to both Chapter 7 and Chapter 13 bankruptcies in Columbus should be applied to your specific situation to determine which option may be better for you.
 A Chapter 7 is a “fresh start”, where 100% of your unsecured nonpriority debt is discharged.
 A Chapter 13 bankruptcy helps you reorganize your debts, including tax debt and student loans.
 Bankruptcy can also help you end lawsuits, wage garnishments, and judgment liens.

 Assuming that you qualify for a Chapter 7 bankruptcy in Columbus, or anywhere in Ohio, and that the equity in your home can be protected, then in order to keep your primary residence, you must be current on your mortgage(s) payments at the time of filing the bankruptcy petition.
 If so, then you will reaffirm that secured debt by completing a reaffirmation agreement.
 You will continue making your mortgage payments to the creditor in the same amount and at the same interest rate.